Tanvi-Verma/Power-BI-Dashboards/Data_Jobs_v1/README.md

 ![Dahboard Page 1](/Images/Project%201%20page%201.png)

-This is your mission control for the data job market.
  It showcases key KPIs like totla job count, median salaries, and top job titles to give a quick understanding of what's happening in the job market at a glance.

 ### Page 2: Job Title Drill Through